GodOfEGG/TaichiTeachingSystem_Student/README.md

 3. Click file -> Build Settings ->  Android -> Run Device -> "Oculus Quest 3" (click "Refresh" and the option should appear)
 4. For regular version, choose "Scenes/LoginScene   0" and "Scenes/MainScene   1" in the "Scenes in Build" windows in "Build Settings".
 For demo version, choose "Scenes/LoginSceneForDemo    0" and "Scenes/MainSceneForDemo    1".
 5. Click "Build and Run" to build and run the project in quest 3
+6. There exists a shader error that happens on the shader of the 4 custom avatars, so the build would fail.
+Just ignore the error and click "Build And Run" one more time, this time the build should success.
+(I've tried serveral ways to fix this error but none of them works.
+But the error doesn't affact the process, it only reduces the quality of the avatar's clothes. )